ESCOMP/mizuRoute/README_EXTERNALS.rst

 them is unlikely to have an effect outside of possibly interfering with the ability to build with the externals.

-Committing your change to Externals.cfg
+Committing your change to .gitmodules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After making this change, it's a good idea to commit the change in your
+After making this change, it may be a good idea to commit the change in your
-local CTSM git repository.
+local mizuRoute git repository.
 First create a branch in your local
 repository, then commit it.
 For example::

   git checkout -b my_mizuRoutebranch
-  git add Externals.cfg
+  git add .gitmodules
-  git commit -m "Update CIME to cime5.8.2"
+  git commit -m "Update PIO to pio2_6_3"